 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice

-What did you think?
+What do you think?

-Did you like this article?
+Did you like this recipe?
 Do you have any questions or suggestions?
 Leave a comment below.

-Comment
+Your Comment

 How do you ferment a whole cabbage?
 Where can I buy fermented cabbage?